moocarme/RiffChruncher/README.md

 Both the notes used and their respective order is needed.

 To run use the getChordsandPlot.py that sums up chord progressions used in country music.
+The output is  2 bar charts, the first shows the count of chord progressions, the second shows the usage of various chords.

+We find that Chords involving variations of G, C, and D are very popular in country music and those three chords account for about 45% of the total chords, if we look at the top 8 chords (G, C, D, A, F, Am, Em, E) they account for almost 75%.
+For context there are over 800 various chord combinations (see: https://tabs.ultimate-guitar.com/m/misc/all_the_chords_crd.htm).
+So we can see how these 8 chords and their various combinations can lead to music that may sound similar.